1606 Richmond - The Prince Golfer

 The French Ambassador's Letter

-In the autumn of 1606, the French Ambassador left London to avoid the bubonic plague which was raging there.
-He went to stay with the eldest son of King James VI/I, Prince Henry, who was based at the old Tudor Richmond Palace.
-While he was there, the Ambassador wrote a letter, dated 31st October 1606, saying that Prince Henry liked playing tennis and at another Scottish game, very like jeu de maille, which is almost certainly golf.
+In the autumn of 1606, the French Ambassador left London to avoid the bubonic plague that was raging there.
+He went to stay with Prince Henry, eldest son of King James VI/I, who was based at the old Tudor Richmond Palace.
+While there, the Ambassador wrote a letter, dated 31st October 1606, saying that Prince Henry liked playing tennis and at another Scottish game, very like jeu de maille, which is almost certainly golf.
 (1)

 Il joue volontiers à la paulme, et à un autre jeu d'Escosse qui est quasi semblable au pallemail.

 Frederick Henry, Prince of Wales, was born in 1594 and accompanied his father to London in 1603.
 He was a clever boy and very popular, but he died at 18, and never became King.